Bunkai9448/NHL-07_public/Roster/Readme.md

 Then, get the latest version of the .tdb file

+*Reminder: original tdb is in the ISO at db folder/ db.viv)*

 Rename "nhl2007.tdb" to "nhl2007PC.tdb" using BigGUI https://dl.fifa-infinity.com/fifa-09/biggui-tool/
 and edit db.viv in NHLView